Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 For example, the hypothetical chunk type name bLOb has the property bits:

-bLOb  <-- 32 bit chunk type code represented in text form
+bLOb  <-- 32-bit chunk type code represented in text form
 ||||
 |||+- Safe-to-copy bit is 1 (lowercase letter; bit 5 is 1)
 ||+-- Reserved bit is 0     (uppercase letter; bit 5 is 0)